wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/VirginCMSDemos.md

 >     set "JOOMLA VERSION" and set it to the latest version of Joomla for example, "5.1.2"
 >     set "BUILD ARCHIVE CHOICE" to "virgin"
 >     set "BASELINE DB REPOSITORY" to "VIRGIN"
 >     set "APPLICATION BASELINE SOURCECODE REPOSITORY" to "JOOMLA:5.1.2"

+If you are using the cloud-init method raher than StackScript these you should set

+>     export SELECTED_TEMPLATE="1"
+>     export WEBSITE_DISPLAY_NAME="My Joomla Demo"
+>     export APPLICATION="joomla"
+>     export JOOMLA_VERSION="5.1.2"
+>     export BUILD ARCHIVE CHOICE="virgin"
+>     export BASELINE DB REPOSITORY="VIRGIN"
+>     export APPLICATION BASELINE SOURCECODE REPOSITORY="JOOMLA:5.1.2"

 ----------------------